core-wg/senml-spec/draft-ietf-core-senml.md

 "CoRE Parameters" registry {{RFC7252}}.
 IDs for the JSON, CBOR, and EXI Content-Formats are assigned from the "Expert Review" (0-255) range and for the XML Content-Format from the "IETF Review or IESG Approval" range.
-The assigned IDs are show in
+The assigned IDs are shown in
 {{tbl-coap-content-formats}}.

 | Media type               | ID  |